swayamshetkar/Blockchain-Based-Messaging-Application/README.md

 <br><br>

 -->> **Security**
-1. All messages encrypted before upload
+  1. All messages encrypted before upload <br>
-2. CIDs verified during replication
+  2. CIDs verified during replication <br>
-3. Blocks verified by all peers
+  3. Blocks verified by all peers <br>
-4. WebSocket only pushes to authenticated addresses
+  4. WebSocket only pushes to authenticated addresses <br>
-5. No global mutable state (each task has its own DB connection)
+  5. No global mutable state (each task has its own DB connection) <br>
-6. WAL-enabled SQLite for concurrency
+  6. WAL-enabled SQLite for concurrency <br>

 <br><br>
 -->> Tech Stack